elm-city-craftworks/practicing-ruby-examples/v7/006/minimal-cookbook-demo/README.md

 Demo Cookbook
 ========================

-This Chef cookbook is meant to be used as a simple demonstration for Practicing Ruby 7.6.
+This Chef cookbook is a code sample from Issue 7.6 of Practicing Ruby.
 It installs Ruby 2.0, updates RubyGems to the latest version, and then installs the Bundler gem.
-It makes use of the [ruby_build] cookbook to do most of its heavy lifting.
+It makes use of the [ruby_build][] cookbook to do its heavy lifting.

 ## Requirements